My Last Game At Maple Leaf Gardens.

 I ran out of the coffee shop and over to Wood Street, the street directly behind the Gardens.
 I was walking briskly on Wood Street when I was approached by another guy who actually looked like he was a cop.
 He asked me if I still had my pair of reds for sale.
 I told him to get lost and that I had just been busted by one of his buddies and I was not talking to any more cops.

-And yes, I still had those tickets that I now more than ever desperately needed to sell.
+And yes, I still had those tickets that I now more than ever desperately needed to sell ASAP.

 I knew I could not risk being caught by another undercover cop again and getting arrested.
 I still was not convinced as I ran my hands up and down his body looking for any clue as to the true identity of this total stranger.
 Much to the amazement of many shoppers just walking by on Yonge Street that afternoon.
 I am sure to many of them I appeared to be an undercover cop apprehending a shoplifter.

-Still not convinced I told him to walk into the Pizzaville across the street and order me a veggie slice.
+Still not convinced I told we would walk over to the Pizzaville across the street and he could order me a veggie slice.
 I told him to leave his thousand bucks under the slice at the end of the counter.
 I would order him a pepperoni slice and leave the tickets under his slice at the other end of the counter, still refusing any physical transaction.
-He agreed and that was how I finally sold my extra pair of reds albeit at a much reduced price.
+And that was how I finally sold my extra pair of reds albeit at a third of my original asking price.

 After the game I made one final gesture, my final farewell to the Vatican of the hockey world.
 I had been sitting in the west reds; I walked up and over to section seventy in the west greens.
 The crowds had now dispersed and no one remained, not even the ushers.
 I walked down the staircase to the first row where I turned around and walked back up.
-Once at the top I turned and took one more photographic lifetime memory etched in my mind.
-The lights were not as bright and I had a tear in my eye.
-I was the final fan to leave Maple Leaf Gardens on that final game night.
+Once at the top I turned, I took one last photographic memory etched in my mind for the rest of my life.
+The lights were not as bright and I had a tear in my eye, I was the final fan to leave Maple Leaf Gardens on that final game night.

 That will forever be my story and I am forever sticking to it.